Mikayla Nogueira

-Mikayla Jane Nogueira Hawken (born June 13, 1998) is an American social media influencer.
+Mikayla Jane Nogueira (born June 13, 1998) is an American social media influencer and businesswoman.
+She has over 17 million followers on TikTok, where she posts beauty and makeup content.
+She is the co-founder of the cosmetics brand POV Beauty.

-Early life
+Personal life

-Nogueira was born to Patrice – an artist and elementary school counselor – and Michael Nogueira.
+Nogueira was born to Patrice and Michael Nogueira in 1998.
 She has an older brother and an older sister.
 Her family is mostly of Portuguese descent.
 She was raised in East Freetown, Massachusetts, and graduated from Apponequet Regional High School in 2016.
 She has stated that her love for makeup started when she bought Avon Products from a friend of her mother.

 Nogueira attended Bryant University, where she graduated with a Bachelor of Arts in communications in 2020.
 In college, she was an intern for a radio station.
 Nogueira started graduate school in 2020, but "ended up dropping out of school when I found out I'd have to do it full-time instead of part-time because of the pandemic."

+Nogueira married Cody Hawken, whose family owns a fishing supply store, on July 1, 2023, at Castle Hill Inn in Newport, Rhode Island.
+On February 12, 2026, she uploaded a video on TikTok telling her followers on that she and Hawken were divorcing.
+On July 28, 2026, Nogueira's divorce from Hawken was finalized.